Michael Omartian

-Michael S. Omartian (/oʊ'mɑrtiən/; born November 26, 1945) is an American singer-songwriter, arranger, keyboardist, and music producer.
+Michael S. Omartian (/oʊ'mɑrtiən/ oh-MAR-tee-un; born November 26, 1945) is an American singer-songwriter, arranger, keyboardist, and music producer.
 He produced number-one records in three consecutive decades.
 He has earned 11 Grammy Awards nominations and won three.
 He spent five years on the A&R staff of ABC/Dunhill Records as a producer, artist, and arranger; then was hired by Warner Bros.
 Records as an in-house producer and A&R staff member.
 Omartian moved from Los Angeles to Nashville in 1993, where he served on the Board of Governors of the Recording Academy, and has helped to shape the curriculum for the first master's degree program in the field of Music Business at Belmont University.

-Artists who Omartian has produced albums for include Clint Black, Michael Bolton, Debby Boone, Steve Camp, Peter Cetera, Christopher Cross, Joe "Bean" Esposito, Amy Grant, Benny Hester, Whitney Houston, the Imperials, The Jacksons, Reba McEntire, Dolly Parton, Cliff Richard, Steely Dan, Rod Stewart, Donna Summer, Wayne Watson, Billy Joel, Trisha Yearwood and Jermaine Jackson.
+Artists who Omartian has produced albums for include Clint Black, Michael Bolton, Debby Boone, Steve Camp, Peter Cetera, Christopher Cross, Joe "Bean" Esposito, Amy Grant, Benny Hester, Whitney Houston, The Imperials, Jermaine Jackson, The Jacksons, Billy Joel, Reba McEntire, Dolly Parton, Cliff Richard, Steely Dan, Rod Stewart, Donna Summer, Wayne Watson, and Trisha Yearwood.